japsu/edegal-legacy/README.md

 ## Getting started

 Assuming you have MongoDB installed.
-If you need to authenticate to MongoDB, edit `server/db.coffee` (look for `new Mongolian`, change url to `mongo://user:password@localhost/edegal`).
+If you need to authenticate to MongoDB, edit `server_config.json`.
+The format is `mongo://user:password@localhost/edegal`).

     # install imagemagick
     sudo apt-get install imagemagick